Charlie Robinson (actor): Later career

-Robinson's acting credits include appearances in Black Gestapo, Emergency!, The White Shadow, Flamingo Road, The Fresh Prince of Bel Air, The Game, Touched by an Angel, and Antwone Fisher.
+Robinson's early acting credits include appearances in the films Sugar Hill (1974), Black Gestapo (1975), and the television series The White Shadow, Lou Grant, Flamingo Road, Hill Street Blues, and St. Elsewhere.
 Robinson was cast in the role of Newdell in the NBC comedy Buffalo Bill.
 Not the success it was expected to be, Buffalo Bill was canceled after two seasons and replaced by Night Court.
 Robinson was cast as court clerk Mac Robinson, after the first season in 1984, when Karen Austin, who played the original court clerk, left the cast.
 Robinson played the role on Night Court from 1984 until the show ended in 1992.
 He also directed three episodes of the series.

 From 1992 to 1995, Robinson co-starred on the sitcom Love & War, replacing John Hancock who died a few episodes into the series run.
-Robinson played character Bud Harper in Home Improvement, and appeared in many other television shows including House, The Bernie Mac Show, My Wife and Kids, Soul Food, Charmed, Hart of Dixie, How I Met Your Mother, and My Name Is Earl.
+Robinson played character Bud Harper in Home Improvement, and appeared in many other television shows including The Fresh Prince of Bel Air, Touched by an Angel, Soul Food, Antwone Fisher, My Wife and Kids, The Bernie Mac Show, Charmed, House, Cold Case, How I Met Your Mother, My Name Is Earl, The Game, and Hart of Dixie.

 He did commercial work for NEXTEL in which he asks a worker if he's "agitating my dots" after he walks in on two other dispatchers staring at the dots, which represented delivery workers, on a computer screen.
 He also did commercials for Old Spice, where he played the head coach of the NFL's Denver Broncos, appearing with perennial All-Pro Bronco linebacker Von Miller.

 In 2010, Robinson worked at the Oregon Shakespeare Festival and co-starred in the film Jackson which was directed by J. F. Lawton.
 Robinson appeared as "Troy" in August Wilson's Fences at Southern California's South Coast Repertory in Costa Mesa from January 22, 2010 until February 21, 2010.
 In September 2013, he returned to the theater to portray Willy Loman in Death of a Salesman.
 In 2015, he played Mr. Munson, the blind tenant on Mom whom Bonnie avoids helping with apartment issues.

 Illness and death

-Robinson died on July 11, 2021, at Ronald Reagan UCLA Medical Center, from cardiac arrest with multisystem organ failure due to septic shock and metastatic adenocarcinoma, a type of glandular cancer.
+Robinson died on July 11, 2021, at Ronald Reagan UCLA Medical Center, from cardiac arrest with multisystem organ failure due to septic shock and metastatic adenocarcinoma.
 He was 75.